 Dangerous missions!
 Conspiracies and betrayals!
 Fast cars!
 Deadly weapons!
 Spy comics have an infinite budget for special effects and different locations, so they’re possibly even better than spy movies.
-Here are four of my favorites – hopefully you find something new and exciting to read here, or feel free to leave me suggestions in the comments, because I’m always looking for more.
-(Update: Republishing this post because I’ve added more books!)
+Here are my favorites.

 Before we jump in:

 - All comics here can be bought as graphic novels/collections, not only as single issues.
 Your library may own many of these!

 - Amazon links are affiliate links.

 - Any questions, corrections, recommendations?
 Let me know via my contact form.

 I. Am.
 In.
 Love.
 I read the first two volumes of this manga today, and it’s this perfect mix of a totally absurd plot with very real feelings in characters who aren’t used to having them.
 The setup: A spy adopts a child as part of a mission and doesn’t realize she’s a telepath, and enters a marriage of convenience with a woman who wants to reassure her brother she won’t be single forever – except she’s secretly a contract killer.
 I can barely follow the politics of the fictional country where they live, but it doesn’t matter, because the important aspect is how three people who’ve never really had anybody deal with having someone.
 Can’t wait for the next volume.